 - Integrate bilingual mini-books where children choose to end the story

-One of the best times to start teaching toddlers a second language is between the ages of 3-4 years old.
+One of the best times to start teaching toddlers a second language is between the ages of three and four years old.
 The cognitive development of toddlers at this stage is at its highest activity.

 Other ways to explore teaching toddlers a second language at home